 Azel from God Hand could possibly count.
 He's not really considered equal with the other four big bads since he's human, but he has a God Hand and really knows how to use it well.
 He could easily take out any of the demons whenever he wants to.
 Although he did underestimate how much of a bastard Belze was, leading to him becoming the sacrifice to bring back Satan.
 Whoops.

 Deathwing in World of Warcraft: Cataclysm.
 The Old Gods are the real Big Bads, but due to their imprisonment by the Titans, they can't use the bulk of their power and are mostly limited to slowly corrupting and influencing the inhabitants of Azeroth.
-Deathwing presents a much more immediate threat with his titular Cataclysm, and is the driving force of the expansion's plot.
+Deathwing presents a much more immediate threat with his titular Cataclysm, and is the driving force of the expansion's plot, to the point where he's the Big Bad of the expansion while the Old Gods are a distant Bigger Bad.
 Unlike most examples of this trope, however, Deathwing actually is loyal to his masters.
 Also, he happens to be a literal dragon.

 Surprisingly, the Genma Triumvirate of Onimusha: Dawn of Dreams are both this and not at the same time.
 They fit as The Dragons of Hideyoshi, but it is clear early on that they're simply using him as a means to an end and revive their god who they're truly The Dragons to.